 How to Smoke a Brisket

-These are basic steps to follow.
+Step-by-step instructions for selecting, seasoning and smoking your brisket.
 Jump down to the full recipe card for all the details and learn more in the Brisket 101 Quick Guide.

 Learn more about where and how to buy brisket